 If you want to install a pool fence, then making sure there’s a solid compartment at the bottom of the fence is a great way to make sure the frogs don’t hop over the bars or through the cracks.

 If you’re looking for a natural home remedy against frog encroachment, then here’s something you might be into.

 You can take a bottle of vinegar and pour it along the pool edge.
 Using a spray bottle also helps too.
 The acidity of the vinegar is a natural frog repellent.
 In many cases, vinegar is also proven to be toxic to them, killing them way before they ever reach the pool.

 Another method is using coffee grounds.
-After brewing your morning coffee, don’t dispose of the coffee grounds instead, sprinkle them on the edges of the pool.
+After brewing your morning coffee, don’t dispose of the coffee grounds instead, sprinkle them on the edges of tall grass around the pool.
 The acidity of the coffee is also very uncomfortable for frogs and it can also serve as a great fertilizer for the vegetation.

 You can also use freshly squeezed lemon juice (citric acid).

 7. Keep the water moving

 Frogs love stagnant water.
 Still, water is the best place for frogs to lay their eggs in.
 A good way to keep frogs away is to ensure that your pool’s water pumps are up and running as much as possible.

 This filters out any frog eggs as well as other dirt depositing on the surface of your pool, then remove them immediately.
 You can use a pool skimmer attached to a telescopic pole to skim the surface of your pool and get the unwanted particles out.